Ultimate Guide to Toxin-Free, Clean Drinking Water at Home

 Pitcher / Dispenser Water Filter

-Basic pitcher water filters are very popular because they are a very affordable option for clean water.
+Basic pitcher water filters are very popular because they are an affordable option for clean water.
 We used a PUR water filter dispenser for years.

 These types of water filters usually use granulated activated charcoal to filter out contaminants.

-Although these types of water filters are very affordable the problem is they only eliminate some contaminants.
-They are not effective at removing contaminants such as chromium 6, fluoride, nitrates, and more.
+Although these types of water filters are very affordable, they only eliminate some contaminants.
+They are ineffective at removing contaminants such as chromium 6, fluoride, nitrates, and more.

-Also, most of these types of dispensers are plastic which means the chemicals/material in the plastic can leach into the water over time.
+Also, most of these dispensers are made of plastic, which means the chemicals and materials in the plastic can leach into the water over time.

-Like I mentioned earlier, I use to own one like this and it was a pain to constantly have to refill.
-My family and I drink a lot of water and our dispenser seemed to be always sitting in the sink refilling.
+As I mentioned earlier, I used to own one like this, and it was a pain to refill it constantly.
+My family and I drink a lot of water, and our dispenser always seemed to be sitting in the sink, refilling.

 Pros: